The Beach Boys and the California Myth: Beach Boys' response

 Leaf added in the 1985 appendix that when he later saw Mike Love at a Beach Boys fan convention, Love "tried to burn a hole in my head with an endless, icy stare, and began his speech with acerbic remarks so obviously aimed at me that all heads in the room turned to see my reaction."
 Love referred to the biography in his 2016 memoir, Good Vibrations, where he criticized it for solidifying a narrative that vilified himself, his bandmates, and other members of Wilson's family.
 He named Leaf "the first" in a line of Wilson's "awestruck biographers".

 2022 edition

-Reviewing God Only Knows for Spill Magazine, Ljubinko Zivkovic wrote that the update is "exactly the place where [newcomers] should start with The Beach Boys and Brian Wilson sagas."
+Reviewing God Only Knows for The Spill Magazine, Ljubinko Zivkovic wrote that the update is "exactly the place where [newcomers] should start with The Beach Boys and Brian Wilson sagas."
 John Visconti of Culture Sonar called the book "an immersive, thoughtful, and incisive biography of Brian and the Beach Boys [and] a perceptive and emotionally-centered look at [his] complex genius".

 Goldmine contributor Gillian G. Gaar deemed the book "required reading", however, she bemoaned that Leaf "treads more carefully in discussing Beach Boys matters in the updates", surmising that it "may be due in part to Leaf's wariness about provoking more controversy."